-When their footage is ready, the next step is to upload the pictures and videos from the cameras to their computer.
+When their videos and pictures are ready, the next step is to upload them from the cameras to their computer.

 Then guide them to www.animoto.com and sign up to an account if you haven't done so already.
 So long as you select the Lite Package there is no monthly charge.
 If you get pop-ups asking if you'd like to upgrade just close them down.
-When you've signed up, you'll be taken to a tutorial, watch it yourself but also watch it with the learners, it's very short but also very informative.
+When you've signed up, you'll be taken to a tutorial.
+Watch it yourself but also watch it with the learners - it's very short but also very informative.

 Start off by clicking on Create Video.
 They will then be guided through the process of selecting a style for their video.
-If they get a pop-up asking them to upgrade, tell them to click the link underneath that says 'I want to create a 30 second video' and they will be taken to a page where they can add music, pictures, video etc and rearrange them in the editing pane.
-They can preview and re-edit their advert at any time, so tell them not to worry about getting everything perfect the first time!
+If they get a pop-up asking them to upgrade, tell them to click the link underneath that says 'I want to create a 30 second video' and they will be taken to a page where they can add music, pic-tures, video etc. and rearrange them in the editing pane.
+They can preview and re-edit their advert at any time, so tell them not to worry about getting every-thing perfect the first time!